corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 ## Re-using the network

 The integration test library does not create or configure the network.
-This means that many tests can run against the same network and node, which speeds up the tests, but does mean that tests should tolerate existing state.
+This means that many tests can run against the same network and node, which speeds up the tests.
+Tests should tolerate existing states.

 In order to re-run your tests, after making a change to your CorDapp, re-deploy your app using `corda-cli` before running the tests.